BOOK - "Jazz Guitar Chords & Arpeggio

 George Benson Plays "On Broadway"

-George Benson - Guitar Styles & Techniques - Book and CD
+George Benson - Guitar Styles & Techniques - Book and Online Audio

 Songs include: "Easy Living, Clockwise, Stormy Weather, The Cooker, The Borgia Stick, Billie's Bounce, So What, Body Talk, Take Five, Breezin', This Masquerade, Affirmation, C-Smooth".
 Some are single note improvised solos while others are chord melody solos.
 Each piece also includes a detailed analysis and performance notes by guitarist Wolf Marshall.
 Learn and explore the music of one of the most incredible jazz guitar players of our time!